Digital-Fingers-Team/sign-language-translator-py/README.md

 # Hand Gesture Recognition Web App

-A browser-based hand gesture recognition system using TensorFlow.js and MediaPipe.
+A complete browser-based hand gesture recognition system using TensorFlow.js and MediaPipe.

 ## Features

-- Real-time hand detection using webcam
+- **Data Collection**: Capture hand gesture samples through your webcam
-- Visualization of hand landmarks
-- Simple and intuitive interface
-- Responsive design that works on desktop and mobile devices
+- **Model Training**: Train a neural network model directly in the browser
+- **Real-time Recognition**: Test your trained model with live webcam feed
+- **No Server Required**: Everything runs locally in your browser

 ## How to Use

-1. Open `index.html` in a web browser (Chrome recommended)
+1. Open `index.html` in a modern web browser (Chrome recommended)
 2. Allow camera access when prompted
+3. Use the tabs to navigate between different functionalities:

+### Collect Data Tab
+- Enter a gesture name (e.g., "thumbs_up")
+- Set the number of samples to collect
+- Click "Start Collection" and perform the gesture in front of your camera
+- Click "Save Data" when done

+### Train Model Tab
+- Click "Train Model" to train a neural network on your collected data
+- Monitor training progress in real-time
+- Save or download the trained model when training completes

+### Test Live Tab
+- Load a trained model (if not already loaded)
-3. Click "Start Detection" to begin hand tracking
+- Click "Start Detection" to begin real-time gesture recognition
-4. Show your hand to the camera to see the detection results
+- Perform gestures in front of your camera to see them recognized
-5. Click "Stop Detection" to end the tracking

 ## Technical Details